 Forms of Racial Discrimination in the Workplace

-Though New York is an at-will employment state, meaning an employer can terminate an employee for any reason at any time, that does not mean an employer can discriminate against an employee for racial or other characteristics.
+New York is an at-will employment state, meaning an employer can terminate an employee for any reason at any time.
+This does not mean an employer can discriminate against an employee for racial or other characteristics.

-Race discrimination can happen in the workplace when an employer makes employment decisions based on race instead of the employee’s skills, experience, or performance.
-But it’s not just in what employers do, it can also happen inadvertently when a preexisting employment policy impacts certain groups negatively over others.
+Race discrimination happens in the workplace when an employer makes employment decisions based on race instead of the employee’s skills, experience, or performance.
+It can also happen inadvertently when a preexisting employment policy negatively impacts certain groups over others.

 Forms of racial discrimination in the workplace may include: